hfahrudin/budgety/README.md

 # Budgetty

-this is budgetapp that calculate your monthly budget good *deprecated
+this is budgetapp that calculate your monthly budget good *deprecated a